Lara McSpadden: Other

 In 2024, McSpadden helped the Tauranga Whai win the Tauihi Basketball Aotearoa championship.

 In January 2025, McSpadden joined BK Lokomotiva Trutnov of the Czech Women's Basketball League.
 In 12 games to finish the 2024–25 season, she averaged 10.8 points, 8.6 rebounds and 1.8 assists per game.

 National team career

 McSpadden made her international debut at the 2015 FIBA Oceania Under-16 Championship for Women in New Zealand with the U17 Sapphires, where she helped them qualify for the world championship the following year.
 At the world championship, the Sapphires won their inaugural title in Spain.
 After snapping Team USA's 28-game win streak at U17 level, Australia went on to take home Gold.

 McSpadden went on to represent Australia at the 2017 FIBA Under-19 Women's Basketball World Cup and the 2019 World University Games.

 In May 2025, McSpadden was named in the Australian national 3x3 team for the FIBA 3x3 Women's Series in China, where the team won silver.

+In March 2026, McSpadden was named in the Australia 3x3 team for the FIBA 3x3 Champions Cup.
+The following month, she played at the 2026 FIBA 3x3 Asia Cup, helping the team win the gold medal.
+In June 2026, she was selected for the Australian 3x3 team for the 2026 Commonwealth Games in Glasgow.
+The team went on to win the gold medal.